 They shed hair and the outer layer of their skin during an annual molt.
 They commonly feed on fish, lobster, octopus, and squid in deep water coral beds.
 These seals can be found mainly in the Northwest Hawaiian Islands.

 They spend two-thirds of their time in the water.
 They prefer to lounge on volcanic rocks and corals.
 There are many protection programs set to save this endangered species.

 Hog deer can be found throughout India and southeast Asia but were introduced to the United States.
 They can be found in Texas, Florida, and Hawaii.

-Hog deer live in forests, clearing, and grasslands.
+Hog deer live in forests, clearings, and grasslands.
 They are named due to their running style.
-Instead of jumping over objects, hog deer will lower their head and run under objects where possible, much like a hog would.
+Instead of jumping over objects, hog deer will lower their head and run under things where possible, much like a hog would.

 Little Brown Bat

 The little brown bat is a small North American bat.
-Their colors vary from light tan to dark brown, with a lighter color on its underbody.
-The little brown bat measures from 8 to 9.5 cm and weighs from 5.5 to 12.5g.
+Their colors vary from light tan to dark brown, with a lighter color on their underbody.
+The little brown bat measures 8 to 9.5 cm and weighs 5.5 to 12.5g.

 This insectivore eats mosquitoes, moths, and beetles.
 The little brown bats live in most of North America.

-They will find any place to roost during the day, such as trees, caves, and rocks.
+They will find places to roost during the day, such as trees, caves, and rocks.
 In winter, this bat hibernates in caves.
 Their lifespan is from 6 to 7 years.